hailelagi/hailelagi.com/content/writing/legos.md

 `{node, execution_context or meta_data, arguments}`

-Go and ruby share some superficial similarities as their metaprogramming api doesn't give you direct access to the AST, in ruby DSL's like `RSpec` and `rails` router and html templates use metaprogramming techniques via "monkey patching" -- modifying at _runtime_ various properties of an object[[6]](#references) and since in ruby's _extremely dynamic_ and _untyped_[[7]](#references) world there is no notion of "compile time expansion" during execution but that gives you incredible introspection and malleability via `hooks`[[8]](#references) to alter nearly almost anything about the language via object properties, syntax or not.
+Go and ruby share some superficial similarities as their metaprogramming api doesn't give you direct access to the AST.
+In ruby libraries like `RSpec`,`rails` router and `erb` html templates often use metaprogramming techniques via "monkey patching" -- modifying at _runtime_ various properties of an object[[6]](#references) and since in ruby's _extremely dynamically typed_[[7]](#references) interpreted world there is no notion of "compile time expansion" instead you have powerful introspection and malleability at runtime giving rise to patterns like `hooks`[[8]](#references) to alter nearly almost anything about the language via object properties, syntax or not.

 Take this small excerpt[[9]](#references) from [rspec-core](https://github.com/rspec/rspec-core) of the `describe` public api: